 Now you know what the quarter note and the quarter rest look like.
 Scroll down below to the video to view a full demonstration of music note counts.
 Learn the quarter note and rest to count music.

-The music note counts table below represents the rhythm building blocks in all of music.
+The Basics of Rhythm music note counts table below represents the rhythm building blocks in all of music.
 Each note in the note column has a corresponding music rest that has the same value.
 The note and rest values are as follows:

 Whole Note and whole rest receive 4 beats